ProszzQ/ProszzQ/AboutMe.md

- ⌜ℹ⌟ Hey, Im Prosz and...
+=ABOUT ME=

- ⌜🎈⌟ Im interested in programming
+Hi, my name's ProszzQ.
+I'm from Poland and I am interested in programming.

- ⌜🏫⌟ Also, I code in Python
+I am currently trying to code in C, Python, HTML+CSS+JS, and some other languages.